- The 2018 Architectural Drawing Summer School (Photo: Ed Dowding)

-The summer school is organised in association with Drawing Matter, Hauser and Wirth Somerset, Kingston University, Queen’s University Belfast and Reading University.
-Expert tuition will be led by Andrew Clancy, Professor of Architecture at Kingston University and an award-winning architect, with a team of tutors and experts from each of the universities.
+The summer school is organised by the Royal Fine Art Commission Trust in association with Drawing Matter, Hauser & Wirth Somerset, Kingston School of Art, Queens University Belfast and Bruton School for Girls with generous sponsorship from Eric Parry, Peter Wilson and Níall McLaughlin Architects, and individual scholarships funded by a growing list of architectural practices in the UK and Europe.
+Expert tuition will be led by Andrew Clancy, Professor of Architecture at Kingston, with a team of tutors and experts from each of the universities.

 We are looking for intelligent and communicative young people with a keen interest in the visual environment, an inquisitive attitude and a positive approach to learning.
 Our intention is to give them an opportunity, at what could be a pivotal point in their intellectual development, to gain an understanding from professionals about the built world around them.

 The built environment is both a laboratory and an archive, with new work taking its place beside the old.
 The key for anyone working in this territory is their ability to see, and to use the insights gained to allow them to make new work.
 Our interest in making drawings and other representations arises because of their ability to enable the students in understanding a given place, but also architecture more generally, and this summer school seeks to celebrate and develop this essential skill.

 The opportunity may particularly suit young people who are thinking about a career in architecture or the built environment, or who have shown aptitude in those directions, but that is by no means a requirement: we expect the skills learnt at the summer school to be fully transferable.